omega8cc/boa/docs/BUILDTESTS.md

 inside both, joined with that of a `patches.lock.json` beside it, so a respin whose patch list moved under an unchanged lock still differs.
-A patch whose content changed behind the same URL is not seen: varbase's `patches.lock.json` records no patch hashes, so a same-name varbase respin needs a deliberate look before it is published.
-A difference that is not a fix (including a lock missing on either side, or an audit that cannot finish) leaves the published tarball in place, logs both hashes and both advisory counts, and marks the row `REFUSED`, with the `-O` command below the table;
-once the other tarballs are published the run exits 3, a status of its own so a wrapper can tell the guard working from a fatal error (exit 1).
+A patch whose content changed behind the same URL is not seen: varbase's `patches.lock.json` records no patch hashes, so such a varbase respin passes as the same lock under new bytes.
+A lock that adds advisories, a lock missing on either side, or an audit that cannot finish or be compared leaves the published tarball in place, logs both hashes and both advisory counts, and marks the row `REFUSED`, with the `-O` command below the table; once the other tarballs are published the run exits 3, a status of its own so a wrapper can tell the guard working from a fatal error (exit 1).
 Failed builds are reported in their rows and do not change the exit code.
 The same lock under new bytes, an ordinary re-tar, passes.

 A deliberate same-name rebuild names what it overwrites:
-`staticbuild -O distribute <platform> ...` overwrites only those platforms' published tarballs, logs both lock hashes, marks the row `OVERWRITTEN`, and warns that the boxes which already fetched them keep the old bytes; any other changed tarball in the day dir is still refused. `-O` without names, names without `-O`, a name not in the day dir and `-O` with any other action are refused before anything is copied.
+`staticbuild -O distribute <platform> ...` overwrites only those platforms' published tarballs, logs both lock hashes, marks the row `OVERWRITTEN`, and warns that the boxes which already fetched them keep the old bytes; any other changed tarball in the day dir follows the rule above. `-O` without names, names without `-O`, a name not in the day dir and `-O` with any other action are refused before anything is copied.
 The Backdrop, Grav and Textpattern tarballs carry no lock and are copied as before, as are the dev-extension and contrib shelves.
 Every copy onto a shelf takes only a plain file from the day dir (never a symlink or a FIFO) and replaces the destination rather than